rayed/rayed.com/content/posts/2018/05/django-crud-create-retrieve-update-delete.md

 ### Define the URLs

-We need to define app URLs in the file `books/urls.py`:
+We need to define app URLs in the file `books/urls.py` (create the file):

     from django.urls import path